Video Editing 101: the Different Types of Video Editing

 Color correction and color grading

-The last step before a video is released is usually some kind of color correction.
+The last step before a video is released is usually some color correction.

-Color correction is done to match the colors of the different shots used in the film which might have been recorded at different locations, at different lighting conditions, and with different cameras.
+Color correction matches the colors of the shots used in the film, which might have been recorded at different locations, under different lighting conditions, and with different cameras.

 The color temperature can influence the viewer’s mood and appreciation of the video clip.